 Object Pronouns

-Demonstrative pronouns are covered in the lesson This and That.
+Demonstrative pronouns are covered in the lesson Demonstrative Pronouns.
+Possessive pronouns are convered in the lesson Possessive Pronouns.

 First we'll start with a short conversation in Spanish between Sofía and Ana when they are in a clothing store.